fortefairy/cds-tool-tutorials/scalar-1.md

   <i>Diagram by Erik Loyer, courtesy of Scalar team.</i>
 </p>

 This has some radical implications for structure and for creating relationships in Scalar.
-Think about how hashtags (text) work to connect and collect conversations.
+Think about how hashtags work to connect and collect conversations.
 Now imagine an image doing that work.

 Because of this flat ontology, images or videos can function as tags, and videos can be tagged with other videos...or images...or other tags.